BA (Hons), UKCP Registerered

-As a BACP member I abide by their Ethical Framework for Good Practice.
+As UKCP member I abide by their Ethical Guidelines.
 I hold current professional indemnity insurance.

 My practice in Horsham is from my home, with parking available on the drive, or free-of-charge on-street.

-My usual therapy room is on the first floor only accessible with a flight of stairs so is not suitable for wheelchair access; however, for clients who struggle with stairs or are wheelchair-users, then there is ramped access from the drive and we can no doubt arrange work on the ground floor.
+My therapy room is on the first floor, accessible with a flight of stairs so is not suitable for wheelchair access; however, for clients who struggle with stairs or are wheelchair-users, then there is ramped access from the drive and we can no doubt arrange work on the ground floor.

 Client issues addressed cover a wide range including: